Terradue/doc-developer-sandbox/source/reference/application/index.rst

 Possible values (for the single parameter)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The possible values for the single parameter are the same of the Default Parameters.
+The possible values for the single parameter are the same as for the Default Parameters.
 So in the case of type="LiteralData" (default "type" if not defined), the parameter element can be defined with:

 * **no values**